ProPaAk/mosquitto_client_server/README.md

 `mosquitto` command.
 This starts localhost broker in your system.
 After that you can run project.

+On Debian-based distributions probably you need to install additional libraries:
+`sudo apt install xsltproc docbook-xsl`

 Was tested on Centos 9 stream.
 For more infomation about mosquitto you can check [this](https://mosquitto.org/documentation/) documentation page.